Brigid is a highly regarded senior corporate/commercial lawyer, working across many sectors of the economy and

 Member of Petroleum Exploration and Production Association, Straterra, AMPLA, Institute of Directors

-Member of the Attorney General’s Legislation Advisory Committee
+Member of the Legislation Design and Advisory Committee

 Recommended by Legal Media Group Guide to World’s Leading Energy and Natural Resources Lawyers and Guide to World’s Leading Corporate Governance Lawyers, Asia/Pacific Legal 500 and Chambers Asia Pacific

 LLB (Hons), BA (Victoria University of Wellington)